-Quite and quate to the first infinited.
-Four-fifths, or 80 per cent. of the Profits, are assigned to Policies every fifth year, and may be applied to increase the sum insured, to an immediate payment in each, or to the reduction and ultimate extinction of future Premiums.
-One-third of the Premium on Insurances of 5001 and an reduction and intrinance cauncies on or interior reductions.
-One-third of the Premium on Insurances of 500, and up-wards; for the whole term of life, may remain as a debt upon the Policy, to be paid off at convenience; or the Directors will lend sums of 500, and upwards, on the security of Poli-will lend sums of 500, and upwards, on the security of Policies effected with this Company for the whole term of life, when they have acquired an adequate value.
+quite maguate to the risk mourred.
+Four-fifths, or 80 per cent. of the Profits, are assigned to Policies every fifth year, and may be applied to increase the sum insured, to an immediate payment in cash, or to the reduction and ultimate extinction of future Premiams.
+One-third of the Premium on Insurances of 5002, and up-made, for the whole term of life, may remain as a debt upon the Policy, to be paid off at convenience; or the Directors will lend sums of 502, and upwards, on the security of Poli-cies effected with this Company for the whole term of life, when they have acquired an adequate value.
+Secure 17, 2000

-SECURITY.-Those who effect Insurances with this Com-pany are protected by its Subscribed Capital of 750,0001., of which nearly 140,000/. is invested, from the risk incurred by members of Mutual Societies.
+SECURITY.-Those who effect Insurances with this Com-pany are protected by its Subscribed Capital of 750,0007., of which nearly 140,0007. is invested, from the risk incurred by members of Mutual Societies.

-The satisfactory financial condition of the Company, ex-clusive of the Subscribed and Invested Capital, will be seen December, 1854:by the following statement :--
+The satisfactory financial condition of the Company, ex-clusive of the Subscribed and Invested Capital, will be seen by the following statement :-